gynamics/oboe.el/README.md

 - `oboe-recall` brings back a temporary buffer.
 - `oboe-absorb` absorbs content from multiple buffers.
 - `oboe-menu` filters out temporary buffers in a buffer menu.
+- `oboe-pipe` creates a new temporary buffer but pass it to a command.

 I think we may do more in the future, for example, merge two buffers, continue from an exist buffer like snapshots ...
 After all, temporary